 Using modern output transistors, the drive will simulate a usable wave form modulated at very fast speeds to vary the speed of the electric motor.
 That fast switching speed creates a problem for the motor, addressed as dv/dt, or the rise time and magnitude of the voltage on the edge of the cycle transitions.
 Those fast waveform pulses create the voltage distortion and spikes that can cause damage to the motors insulation system and shorten the motors service life.
 While inverter duty motors are designed to tolerate this condition, even the best insulation system will operate better and longer if the distortion is kept to a minimum.
 The design inductance of the line reactor will act to soften those sharp edges and slow down the distortion as the voltage is provided to the motor.

 Line applied reactors help to stabilize the current waveform, and act as an impedance between the power source and VFD.
 That impedance will both protect the input section of the VFD and reduce the harmonic current drawn from the power system by the drive.
+Both line reactors and drive isolation transformers mitigate or resolve certain power problems that occur due to VFD operation, primarily by adding impedance to the supply line.

 Load applied reactors provide a buffer in between the VFD and the motor to temper the waveform and reduce the voltage stress on the motor.
 By conditioning the waveform into a more suitable profile, the motor, and lead cable will operate cooler, thus putting less stress on the current carrying components of the drive application.